Irregular periods are one of the most common topics that I discuss when meeting with patients.

 Birth Control for Irregular Periods

 There are several things that I can do to help a woman to have more predictable periods.
-The simplest thing to do is to go on birth control pills (as long as they’re not trying to get pregnant).
+The simplest thing to do is to go on birth control pills.
+With this being said, that is as long as they’re not trying to get pregnant.

-Birth control pills are very effective to help control the timing of periods.
+Birth control pills are very effective in helping control the timing of periods.